KirakiraZLY/Variants-and-mutation-rate-in-SARS-Cov2/DiaryLog/Daily_Week4.md

 By making plot, we can see that:
 ![mutationRate](https://github.com/KirakiraZLY/Variants-and-mutation-rate-in-SARS-Cov2/blob/main/Img/MutationRateOfDifferentVariants.png?raw=true)
 It shows that, most variants have positive slope of mutation, meaning the mutation numbers are increasing.
 And Omicron is more significant, that it has a higher slope, showing that the mutating speed of Omicron is the fastest.
 *While some even have decreasing mutation numbers?
 Hvorfor?*
+I firstly guessed it would be that something wrong in data collecting, but it doesn't make sense to wrong for so many data.

 **GC Content**
 It shows that the stability of RNA of different variants are not changed significantly,